Wyn Enterprise User Guide

-- From the dialog, select the dataset type based on the dataset you want to create for report or dashboard.
-On selecting For Report or For Dashboard, corresponding Dataset Designer opens.
+- From the dialog, select the dataset type based on the dataset you want to create for the report or dashboard.
+On selecting For Report or For Dashboard, the corresponding Dataset Designer opens.

 - Drop a Table (Sheet1) on Relationships.
 You can view the data in the added table by selecting Preview.
 You can add single or multiple tables from the data source.

 Let us add another table (Sheet2).
 While you are dropping the second table, define set the relationship to either Union or Join.
 In our case, let the relation be Join.
 You see a join condition is already defined.
 You can modify the condition as required.
 Note that the condition field type should be correct.